SAP-samples/codejam-cap-llm/exercises/06-create-vector-embeddings/README.md

 Using an embedding model to create vector embeddings, a numerical representation of real-world unstructured data, can help provide contextual information to an AI model that, based on that numerical data, can provide a proper answer to a user's question.

 This is what you will do in the following exercises.
-You will use unstructured data, transform it into many vector embeddings, storing them in the SAP HANA Cloud vector engine.
+You will use unstructured data, transform it into many vector embeddings, storing them in the SAP HANA Cloud Vector Engine.
 These vector embeddings than get compared to a vector embedding containing the user's questions using a mathematical algorithm.
 This comparison should return a vector embedding most similar to the numerical representation of the user's query.
 The resulting vector embedding's real-world data can now be used to provide contextual information to a chat model to retrieve a fitting answer to the user's query.

 You can use two different algorithms for creating a comparison between vector embeddings: